Test Vehicle's MSRP: $43,194 (Base Model – LE): $29,945)

 No

-And Toyota has made the bold move to follow Honda’s cue by steering clear of a 6-cylinder engine.
-Toyota has also decided to offer only a hybrid powertrain in its popular midsize sedan.
-In our opinion, we found the 4-cylinder, 236-horsepower engine to be more than adequate in this year’s fuel-efficient model.
+And Toyota has made the bold move to follow the Honda Accord's cue by steering clear of a 6-cylinder engine.
+Toyota has also decided to made the bold decision of only offerring a hybrid powertrain in its popular midsize sedan.
+In our opinion, we found the 4-cylinder hybrid engine, which cranks out 236-horsepower, to be more than adequate in this year’s fuel-efficient model.

-Moreover, while the midsize crossover segment market has expanded, the midsize sedan market continues to contract.
-In fact, after the 2024 model year, the Subaru Legacy and the Chevy Malibu will fall by the side of the road.
-Thus leaves only Honda, Hyundai, Kia and Nissan going head-to-head with the all-new Camry.
+Moreover, while the midsize crossover segment market has expanded, the midsize car market continues to contract.
+In fact, the Subaru Legacy and the Chevy Malibu ended its production runs in 2024.

 Competition: 2025 Honda Accord; 2025 Hyundai Sonata; 2025 Kia K5; and 2025 Nissan Altima